-2017 sees us in the throes of rebuilding our Carnation House, Cucumber House, Pelargonium House and Hot House.
-We have been given a huge gift by the granddaughter of the original Head Gardener of our estate enabling us to rebuild these precious glasshouses.
+In 2018 we rebuilt four of our glasshouses, the Carnation House, Cucumber House, Pelargonium House and Hot House.
 Please see our history to learn more about Ernest Hardcastle, the original Head Gardener.